In This Article

 When to Visit the Emergency Department (ED)

 If a person is experiencing any of the symptoms listed above, call 911 or seek urgent medical care.
-If you know someone who has been misusing or using morphine or appears to be experiencing any concerning side effects do not hesitate to seek medical help.
+If you know someone who has been misusing or using morphine or appears to be experiencing any concerning side effects, do not hesitate to seek emergency medical help.

-Opioids act on the central nervous system of the body, therefore an overdose on morphine can cause a person's breathing to slow to the point of coma, respiratory failure, and even death.
+Opioids act on the central nervous system of the body.
+Therefore an overdose on morphine can cause a person's breathing to slow down to the point of coma, respiratory failure, and even death.
 If you suspect someone is overdosing, a visit to the ED is necessary and can be life-saving.

 Treatment for an Opioid Overdose

 With basic life support and proper medical attention, the effects of an overdose can sometimes be reversed.
-However, it is imperative to treat overdoses as soon as possible after they occur to give the best chance of recovery.
+However, it is imperative to treat overdoses as soon as possible after they occur.
+This is to give the person the best chance of recovery.
 It is also largely dependent on how severe the overdose is when determining the likelihood of making a full recovery.

 Treatment for an opioid overdose is typically administered with an antidote such as Naloxone.
-This is typically only administered by healthcare professionals, but more people are beginning to carry a naloxone pen (nasal spray) for emergency use due to the ongoing opioid crisis.
+Healthcare professionals typically only administer this, but more people are beginning to carry a naloxone pen (nasal spray) for emergency use due to the ongoing opioid crisis.

-It is important to note that anyone who is going to administer this life-saving shot must be properly trained on how to do so safely and effectively.
+It is important to note that anyone who will administer this life-saving shot must be properly trained on how to do so safely and effectively.